CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

 Analyze risk identification, measurement, monitoring, control, and reporting in light of the nature, scale, and complexity of business lines and supporting activities.

-Study the significant areas of risk domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the significant areas of risk element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Apply requirements relating to managing significant areas of risk, including the appointment of Executives, their responsibilities, and documenting responsibilities.